- for IHG Users69

 Card Terms and Conditions

-While it's easy to focus on the rewards offered by the IHG Rewards Club Select credit card, it's worth taking a closer look at the terms and conditions.
+While it's easy to focus on the rewards offered by the IHG Rewards Club Traveler credit card, it's worth taking a closer look at the terms and conditions.
 There's a lot to consider as you think about how you're going to use the card.
 Will you carry a balance, get a cash advance or maybe make a big purchase?
-Below is a rundown of the various interest rates, purchase protections, security features and mobile banking options that come with this MasterCard card.
+Below is a rundown of the various interest rates, purchase protections, security features and mobile banking options that come with this World MasterCard.

 - Intro APR: